yan-soon/tp/docs/UserGuide.md

 Edits the module details of a module that has already been added to GradPad.

-To choose the module that you want to edit, specify the index of that module in the Current Modules list.
+To choose the module that you want to edit, specify the index of that module in the Completed Modules list.
 You may also choose to edit more than one module detail in the same `edit` command.

 **Note:** Editing the tag of a module does not add on to its existing tags.
 Rather, it replaces all